Skip to main content

 Many currency crises begin as fiscal crises.
 The following indicators should be constantly monitored:

-• Public debt-to-GDP ratio (above 60% is warning, above 80% is dangerous)
+• Public debt-to-GDP ratio (above 60% is checkpoint, above 80% is dangerous)

 • External debt composition (foreign currency-denominated debt ratio)